 A transitional licence will cost $465.75 (incl GST), plus $44.56 (incl GST) for any authorised body named on your application.

-The cost of a full licence and ongoing annual levies will vary based on how you choose to operate in the new regime.
+The cost of a full licence and the FMA levy (payable at annual confirmation) will vary based on how you choose to operate in the new regime.

 All financial advice providers will be regulated under the Financial Markets Conduct Act 2013 (FMC Act), as amended by the Financial Services Legislation Amendment Act 2019 (FSLAA) and will need to meet certain duties and obligations.
 Most of these duties apply to everyone giving advice, but there are a few additional duties for licensed financial advice providers, particularly providers who engage others to give advice on their behalf.